Ways to Drive Traffic to Your Store, Cause, or Business with Foursquare

 JUNE 20, 2009

 The 140 Conference in New York produced by Jeff Pulver is a fast paced mindmeld of businesses and personal brands on Twitter.
 It also featured a clash of social media advocates Robert Scoble among them, leading the heated discussion with mainstream media over their news judgment about the coverage of the Iranian election protests.
-(I’ll have a link to the video of the panel when it is posted) I’ll highlight here and cover in more detail in subsequent posts.
+(I’ll I’ll have a link to the video of the panel when it is posted) I’ll highlight here and cover in more detail in subsequent posts.
 Business.
-Jeffery Hayzlett the chief marketing officer at Kodak believes Twitter is something to be embraced by corporate America.
+His premise is that it is always a good thing to be in a place where your customers are.
+Personal Brands.

 Closed Networks Limit Reporters – Can Twitter Help?